 - Cheating is a violation of the WCPSS Code of Student Conduct and will be addressed through the Wakefield Middle School discipline plan.
 Teachers may also assign an alternative assessment/activity.

-- Teachers will update grades in the PowerSchool System every 2 weeks.
+- Teachers will update grades in the PowerSchool System at least once per week.

 - Core Content Teachers will use the following distribution to calculate grades:

-- Students and parents are responsible for monitoring the Parent Portal to stay apprised of missing assignments and work with their students to submit work in a timely manner.
+- Students and families are responsible for monitoring Powerschool, Google Classroom and teacher websites to stay apprised of missing assignments and work together to submit work in a timely manner.

-- Students may submit late work (classwork, homework and quizzes) up until the summative assessment for a unit of study (sub-unit for science and electives):
+- Students may submit late work (classwork, projects, and quizzes) up until the summative assessment for a unit of study.

-- Students at risk of academic failure may access additional support and instruction during the Continuous Student Improvement (CSI) period, Think Tank Tuesday, and after school tutoring.
+- Students at risk of academic failure may access additional support and instruction during the Wolf Time or through the OTI process. .

-- Students scoring below a 70% on a test or major project will have the opportunity to complete a teacher selected grade-recovery activity, such as a re-test, test corrections, or an alternate assignment.
-The teacher determines the timeline for work completion and can require completion of other unit work or participation in a study session prior to completing the grade-recovery activity.
+- Students scoring below a 70% on a test or major project will have the opportunity to complete a PLT selected grade-recovery activity, such as a re-test, test corrections, or an alternate assignment.
+The PLT determines the timeline for work completion.
 Students can earn a maximum score of a 70% after completing the grade-recovery activity.

 - Points deducted for late work cannot be recovered.

-- Students failing a course at the quarter will meet with the counselor, grade-level administrator and parents, in addition to the teachers, to develop an intervention plan/contract/monitoring system to promote future success.
+- The counselor, grade-level administrator and parents, in addition to the teachers, will meet with all students failing a class at the end of the 1st and 3rd quarters to develop an intervention plan/contract/monitoring system to promote future success.